nicohvi/nicohvi.github.io/_posts/2014-11-10-DIY-sprockets.md

 title: DIY Sprockets
 teaser: Writing blog posts in jekyll using coffeescript, sass and haml.
 Much like a boss would.
 intro: "
 Creating a static website through Jekyll can be a blast.
-It can also be a pain to configure correctly, especially if you want to use the <a href=''>tools you know and love</a>.
+It can also be a pain to configure correctly, especially if you want to use the <a href='http://haml.info/'>tools you know and love</a>.
 In this blog post I'll show how you can use sass, coffeescript and haml alongside jekyll - like the man upstairs intended.
 <p>
-Luckily jekyll supports sass and coffeescript out of the box (the former integration is better than the latter, though), and there are <a href=''>plugins</a> that solve some of these problems.
+Luckily jekyll supports sass and coffeescript out of the box (the former integration is better than the latter, though), and there are <a href='http://jekyllrb.com/docs/plugins/'>plugins</a> that solve some of these problems.
 However, if you're publishing to Gihub Pages (which alot of us are), then the plugins can be rather cumbersome.
-Sure, there are <a href=''>workarounds</a>, but why not solve it ourselves?
-That's way more <a href=''>badass</a>."
+Sure, there are <a href='https://github.com/ixti/jekyll-assets'>workarounds</a>, but why not solve it ourselves?
+That's way more <a href='http://www.abload.de/img/mac1oqssv.gif'>badass</a>."
 color: red
 image: wrench.svg
 ---